Beyond Training: Dynamic Token Merging for Zero-Shot Video Understanding

 $v_i$ and $v_j$ indicate the [CLS] token embedding.
 The inner product is calculated on L2-normalized feature vectors to keep the distance within the [0, 1] range.
 The term ${|t_i - t_j|}/{N}$ serves as a weighting mechanism based on the sequence length.
 Finally, from this we construct a 1-NN graph by keeping only the closest node to each node and setting all other edges to zero.

 The 1-NN temporal graph $G$ defines an adjacency matrix where each node is connected to its nearest neighbor based on the temporally weighted distances $W_t$.
 We make the links symmetric by setting $G(j,i)=1$ to encode space-temporal distances and form connected components to clusters conveniently.
 The connected components of Graph in Equ.{\ref{eqn:Graph G}} automatically partition the data into discovered clusters.
-We then merge these clusters recursively based on the cluster averages of features when only one cluster remains and select the second-largest cluster $K$ for our video segmentation.
-We denote the set of indexes of the frames in the cluster as $K_n$.
-Therefore, the set of frames within the $n_{th}$ cluster $K_n$ can be formulated as:
+We then recursively merge these clusters according to the similarity of their feature averages.
+Throughout this merging process, we identify multiple clustering results and select the second-largest one as the final segmentation of the video.
+We denote by $n$ the index set of frames belonging to the $n_{th}$ cluster.
+Consequently, the set of frames in the $n_{th}$ cluster can be written as:

-We uniformly sample frames from every cluster and combine them as the keyframe sequence $V_k = \{V'_1,V'_2,...,V'_{K}\}\in \mathbb{R}^{ (L-1) \times D}$ from $K$ segmentations.
+We uniformly sample frames from every cluster and combine them as the keyframe sequence $V_{s} = \{v_1,v_2,...,v_{K}\}\in \mathbb{R}^{K \times (L-1) \times D}$ from the segmentations.
 The segmentation can yield the distribution of events contained in the current video sequence, thereby guiding the fine-grained merging in subsequent steps.